-This seminar explores the policy and politics of health reform by involving students in the issues related to critical debates on the Affordable Care Act, Medicare and Medicaid that dominate the policy and politics of U.S. health financing.
-In this class you will learn:
+This seminar explores the policy and politics of health financing by involving students in critical debates on the Affordable Care Act, Medicare and Medicaid that dominate health policy and politics in the U.S. In this class you will learn:

 Other academic years

 There is information about this course number in other academic years: